rethinkdb/rethinkdb-rs/2-query-language/secondary-indexes/ruby.md

 r.table("tags").eq_join("tag", r.table("posts"), :index => "tags").run(conn)
 ```

 ## Indexes on arbitrary ReQL expressions ##

-You can create an index on an arbitrary expressions by passing an anonymous
+You can create an index on an arbitrary expression by passing an anonymous
 function to `index_create`.